slorg1/cs-docs/_posts/2020-10-17-parameter_types.md

     kw_param_1: string;
     kw_param_2: string | null;
     optional_param_1?: string;
+    optional_param_2: string | undefined;
 }
 ```

-Let's break down what the developer of this class is telling us 1 member/parameter at a time:
+Let's break down what the developer of this class is telling us:
-* `kw_param_1`:
-* `kw_param_2`:
-* `optional_param_1`:
+* `kw_param_1`: this parameter is **required** and its placement in the sequence in the parameter's list is **meaningless**
+* `kw_param_2`: this parameter is **required** and its placement in the sequence in the parameter's list is **meaningless**
+* `optional_param_1`: this parameter is **optional** and the function will work just as well if it is not supplied
+* `optional_param_2`: this parameter is **optional** and the function will work just as well if it is not supplied

+**NB:**
+* `optional_param_1` and `optional_param_2` are 2 ways of expressing the same thing.
+* `kw_param_2` and `optional_param_2` express different intent: omitted/`undefined` means "I will work just as well if it is not supplied", `null` means "I need a value and the value may be `null` which dictates a specific behaviour".

 ## Takeaways

 The code is certainly instructions for the **machine** but it is also the embodiment of a **developer**'s thoughts and approach to a solution.
 It is a message left by the author for the future.
-Whether it is during the code review process, the maintenance process or simply leveraging the existing modules, **we**, the developers, (including the original author) will have to make sense of the code as fast and as unequivocally as possible.
+Whether it is during the code review process, the maintenance process or simply leveraging the existing modules. **WE**, the developers, (including the original author) will have to make sense of the code as fast and as unequivocally as possible the next time it is read.
 Our best-case scenario is to be able to use or to update the functionality built without having to deep dive into code every time.

+Additionally, depending on the programming language used, the semantics meaning of all variables can be used by the interpreter or compiler to optimize the code further.

 # Acknowledgement